fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-06.md

 );
 ```

-After creating the MCP client, you will get the list of tools and add them to Semantic Kernel:
+After creating the MCP client, you will get the list of tools and add them to Microsoft Agent Framework:

 ```csharp
 var mcpTools = await _mcpClient.ListToolsAsync();